There is nothing better than sleeping together with your cat – sharing the same bed and the same blanket.

 Why does my cat sleep on my blanket?

-There are two possible options – your cat knows what is good and the sheets and blankets are definitely comfortable and cozy or your cat misses your presence and likes sleeping on your blanket because it smells like you.
+There are two options: your cat knows what is good and finds sheets and blankets cozy and comfortable, or your fluff ball misses your presence and likes sleeping on your blanket because it smells like you.

 How can I make sure my cat is safe while sleeping with me?

 Your cat’s self-preservation instinct is enough to ensure her safety while sleeping with you.
-If you toss around too much while sleeping or your cat feels in any way threatened by your presence in the bed, she will leave the bed and head towards her own bed or a furniture piece she likes and finds comfortable.
+Suppose you toss around too much while sleeping, or your feline feels in any way threatened by your presence in the bed.
+In that case, she will leave and head towards her bed or a furniture piece she likes and finds comfortable.

 Conclusion

-Contrary to popular belief, sleeping or spending time under the blanket is perfectly safe for your cat and there is no concern for suffocating.
-However, if you have a small kitten you might need to limit its time under the blanket or frequently monitor what it is doing because young kittens respond to threats more slowly than adults.
+Contrary to popular belief, sleeping or spending time under a blanket is perfectly safe for your cat, and there is no concern for suffocating.
+However, if you have a small kitten, you should limit its time under the blanket or frequently monitor what it is doing because young kittens respond to threats more slowly than adults.

 Pin & Share!